vmware-tanzu/tanzu-plugin-runtime/docs/config.md

   cfgtypes "github.com/vmware-tanzu/tanzu-plugin-runtime/config/types"
 )

-ctx, err := config.GetCurrentContext(cfgtypes.TargetK8s)
+ctx, err := config.GetActiveContext(cfgtypes.ContextTypeK8s)
 ```

-##### Example: Set current context - context if present will be set as current active for a specific target
+##### Example: Set current context - context if present will be set as current active for a specific context-type

-If a plugin wants to set the current context it should use the SetCurrentContext API
+If a plugin wants to set the current context it should use the SetActiveContext API
 [context-related APIs](https://github.com/vmware-tanzu/tanzu-plugin-runtime/blob/main/config/contexts.go)
 in the Tanzu Plugin Runtime library to ensure forward compatibility.
 For
 example, to add/update the current active context use the below snippet: